 The AANI is currently unable to test all measures it develops due to the significant costs associated with testing.
+Staff and physician leaders will prioritize testing annually.
 Testing preference will be given to outcome measures and measures that can be e-specified.
-Measures that have a high likelihood of being endorsed or incorporated into accountability programs will also be given priority.
-The AANI is slated to begin internal testing of measures with Axon Registry data in 2019.
+Measures that have a high likelihood of being endorsed by NQF or incorporated into accountability programs will also be given priority.
+The AANI began internal testing of measures with Axon Registry data in 2021.
 The AANI will test measures for reliability, validity, and feasibility, and has developed a measure testing protocol with gold standard methods as described in quality improvement literature.
 This is an overview of practical steps involved in measure testing.